About Us|Contact Us|Media Centre|News|Careers|Client Area

 Apply now for your Working Holiday Maker Visa

-A: You will not normally need to have a visa label placed in your passport unless the Department of Immigration and Citizenship makes this a condition of your visa.
+A: You will not normally need to have a visa label placed in your passport unless the Department of Immigration makes this a condition of your visa.
 This is because the visa is linked electronically to the passport details provided in your visa application.

 However, any Working Holiday visa holder who chooses to, may have a visa label placed in their passport.
 This may be useful to show potential employers that you have the right to work in Australia.